1878 Atlantic hurricane season: Season summary

 Seasonal activity began by July 1, the day when Florida began reporting stormy conditions associated with the season's first cyclone.
 After this storm was last noted on July 3, more than a month passed before the Lesser Antilles detected the season's second cyclone on August 8.
 Three systems formed in August, all of which strengthened into hurricanes; each also impacted land.
 Another three systems formed in September and each of them also strengthened into a hurricane.
-The first of the three, the fifth cyclone, caused more than $360,000 throughout its path and at least 13 people in the United States and Canada alone.
-However, other sources suggest that hundreds of fatalities occurred in the Greater and Lesser Antilles, particularly in Haiti.
+The first of the three, the fifth cyclone, caused more than $919,000 in losses at least 60 deaths from the Caribbean to the United States and Canada.
+Some sources suggest that hundreds of fatalities occurred in the Greater and Lesser Antilles, particularly in Haiti.
 Prior to becoming a Category 4 hurricane, the seventh hurricane struck Haiti as a Category 1 hurricane, compounding the impacts of the fifth storm.
 With the seventh cyclone existing until at least October 8 and four additional hurricanes forming later that month, this was the most active October on record in terms of number of hurricanes, tied with 1870, 1950, and 2010.
-The season's eighth storm drowned 27 people offshore New England in mid-October, while the eleventh cyclone, also known as the Gale of 1878, rendered substantial storm surge and wind damage throughout the Eastern United States near the end of the month, with 71 deaths and more than $2.45 million in damage.
+The season's eighth storm drowned 27 people offshore New England in mid-October, while the eleventh cyclone, also known as the Gale of 1878, rendered substantial storm surge and wind damage throughout the Eastern United States near the end of the month, with over 71 deaths and more than $2.46 million in damage.
 After the eleventh storm transitioned into an extratropical cyclone on October 23, the twelfth and final system was first detected east of the Lesser Antilles on November 25.
 Causing three deaths in Puerto Rico, the cyclone was last noted over the Caribbean Sea south of Jamaica on December 2.
+Collectively, the storms of the 1878 Atlantic hurricane season caused more than 161 fatalities and over $3.38 million in damage.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 181, tied with 1887 for the second highest total of the 19th century and behind only 1893.
 October alone accounted for a value of 87.8, which remains the all-time highest total in the month of October since HURDAT records began.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have higher values of ACE.
-It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph, which is the threshold for tropical storm intensity.
+It is only calculated at six-hour increments in which specific tropical systems are either at or above sustained wind speeds of 39 mph, which is the threshold for tropical storm intensity.
 Thus, tropical depressions are not included here.